Kurdish separatism in Iran: Hama Rashid revolt

-Hama Rashid revolt refers to a tribal uprising in Pahlavi Iran, during the Second World War, following the Anglo-Soviet invasion of Iran.
-The tribal revolt erupted in the general atmosphere of anarchy throughout Iran and its main faction was led by Muhammed Rashid, lasting from late 1941 until April 1942 and then re-erupted in 1944, resulting in Rashid's defeat.
-It is considered one of the factors to lead to the establishment of the Kurdish political independence movement in 1945–6.
+Hama Rashid revolt refers to a tribal uprising in Pahlavi Iran during the Second World War following the Anglo-Soviet invasion of Iran.
+The tribal revolt erupted in the general atmosphere of anarchy throughout Iran, with its main faction led by Muhammed Rashid.
+The first stage of the revolt revolt lasted from late 1941 till April 1942 and the second stage began in 1944, but ultimately resulted in Rashid's defeat.
+It has been considered as one of the leading factors of the establishment of the Kurdish political independence movement.

 Political separatism

 Mahabad crisis

-The danger of fragmentation in modern Iran became evident shortly after Second World War when Soviet Union's refused to relinquish occupied North Western Iranian territory.
-Iran crisis of 1946 included a separatist attempt of KDP-I and communist groups to establish the Soviet puppet government, and declare the Republic of Mahabad in Iranian Kurdistan (today's southern part of West Azerbaijan Province).
-It arose along with Azerbaijan People's Government, another Soviet puppet state.
-The state itself encompassed a very small territory, including Mahabad and the adjacent cities, unable to incorporate the southern Iranian Kurdistan, which fell inside the Anglo-American zone, and unable to attract the tribes outside Mahabad itself to the nationalist cause.
+The danger of fragmentation in modern Iran became evident shortly after the Second World War when the Soviet Union refused to relinquish occupied northwestern Iranian territory.
+Iran crisis of 1946 included a separatist attempt by the KDP-I and communist groups to establish a Soviet puppet government, and declare the Republic of Mahabad in Iranian Kurdistan (today's southern part of West Azerbaijan Province).
+It arose along with another Soviet puppet state known as the Azerbaijan People's Government.
+The state itself encompassed a very small territory, only including Mahabad and its adjacent cities.
+This state couldn't incorporate southern Iranian Kurdistan as it fell inside the Anglo-American zone and also failed to attract the tribes outside Mahabad to the nationalist cause.
 As a result, when the Soviets withdrew from Iran in December 1946, government forces were able to enter Mahabad unopposed.
-Some 1,000 died during the crisis.
+At least 1,000 died during the crisis.

 Iran crisis of 1946 included an attempt of the KDPI to establish an independent Kurdish-dominated Republic of Mahabad in Iranian Kurdistan.
-Though later several Marxist insurgencies continued for decades, led by KDP-I and Komala, but those two organization have never advocated a separate Kurdish state or greater Kurdistan as did the PKK in Turkey.
+Afterwards, Marxist insurgencies led by the KDP-I and Komala continued for decades, but these two organization never advocated for a separate Kurdish state or greater Kurdistan as did the PKK in Turkey.

 1967 Kurdish revolt

-In mid-1960s a series of Kurdish tribal disturbances erupted in Western Iran, fed up by the revival of the Kurdish Democratic Party of Iran (KDP-I).
-In 1967-8 Iranian government troops suppressed a Kurdish revolt in Western Iran, consolidating the previous Kurdish uprisings in Mahabad-Urumiya region.
+During the mid-1960s, a series of Kurdish tribal disturbances erupted in Western Iran as they were fed up by the revival of the Kurdish Democratic Party of Iran (KDP-I).
+In 1967-8, Iranian government troops suppressed a Kurdish revolt in Western Iran, consolidating the previous Kurdish uprisings in the Mahabad-Urumiya region.